-- Due to the variability in exposure with NOXAFIL oral suspension, patients with severe renal impairment should be monitored closely for breakthrough fungal infections.
+- Due to the variability in exposure with NOXAFIL delayed-release tablets and oral suspension, patients with severe renal impairment should be monitored closely for breakthrough fungal infections.

 - Concomitant administration of NOXAFIL with midazolam increases the midazolam plasma concentrations by approximately 5-fold which could potentiate and prolong hypnotic and sedative effects.
 Concomitant use of NOXAFIL and other benzodiazepines metabolized by CYP3A4 (eg, alprazolam, triazolam) could result in increased plasma concentrations of these benzodiazepines.
 Patients must be monitored closely for adverse effects associated with high plasma concentrations of midazolam and other benzodiazepines metabolized by CYP3A4.
 In addition, benzodiazepine receptor antagonists must be available to reverse these effects.